felipefrizzo/brazilian-zipcode-api/README.md

 # Brazilian postal codes API

-An API for Brazilian postal codes, where will be available to consult the addresses by zipcode and calculate the shipping service.
+An API for Brazilian postal codes, where will be available to consult the addresses by zipcode.

+## License

+The MIT License (MIT)